OCA/bank-payment-alternative/account_payment_base_oca_sale/readme/DESCRIPTION.md

-This modules adds one field on sale orders: *Payment Mode*.
-This field is copied from partner to sale order and then from sale order to customer invoice.
+This modules improves the implementation of *Payment Mode* of sale orders:

+- it adds the *Payment Mode* field in *Sales > Reporting > Sales*
+- it updates the *Quotation / Order* report with Payment instructions